shreyas-makes/ghost-in-a-shell/README.md

 - project location
 - terminal roles like `server`, `editor`, `tests`, or `notes`
-- launch intent for each terminal
 - layout intent
 - last-known recovery state

 ## Why It Is Valuable

-The value is not "more terminal features."

 The value is: